elidoran/node-date-holidays/README.md

 holidays.purgeYearRange(1999, 2018)
 ```

+#### Why not do all that in purge() ?

+Originally I was, but, I changed my mind because:

+1. the function was then more complicated than necessary
+2. it's better to make functions more focused
+3. if performance were important on these functions, accepting different types of arguments would reduce its performance
+4. and, best of all, it's more readable this way

 ### API: compact()

 The `holidays` instance caches calculated holidays by year.
 When using the *purge* functions it nulls the value and leaves the year property in the cache.
 Over time this will build up keys without a value.